Crystalens AO Review

 Distance vision was still measured at 20/20, with near vision at a J5 level, one step worse than normal.
 These were the same results I had gotten during the 24-hour checkup.

 At this point, I was able to read a newspaper occasionally, but not for long periods; it's as if the muscles of the eye tire very rapidly and easily.
 Early in the morning, the experience was better, while reading late at night didn't work well at all, and I could only read for a few minutes.

 Computer usage—mid-range vision—is very good, and long periods of computer work pose no problem at all without glasses.
 I hadn't worn glasses, except for reading or other near vision tasks, since the surgery.

 YAG and Lasik Laser Treatments After Cataract Surgery

 Yag Laser Treatment

-Approximately 20% of cataract surgery patients will develop a fogging of the posterior capsule that contains the lens, the result of epethelial cells left after the cataract surgery growing onto the capsule.
+Approximately 20% of cataract surgery patients will develop a fogging of the posterior capsule that contains the lens, the result of epithelial cells left after the cataract surgery growing onto the capsule.

-At my 3 week check, there was no indication that Lasik would be helpful but it was still a little early to know for sure.
+At my three-week check, there was no indication that Lasik would be helpful, but it was still a little early to know for sure.
 If I retain the 20/20 vision I currently have, and there is no reason to think I won't, Lasik surgery would provide no benefit.